 - First police facility in New York City to comply with PlaNYC requirements for sustainable design.

 - The narrow footprint provides natural light to 80% of the spaces and views to the outside for 95%.

 - Site-related interventions such as brownfield reclamation, stormwater management, bio-retention areas, and drought-resistant landscaping.

 The project faced several complex challenges, all of which required extensive coordination between all members of the project team to ensure successful completion.

 - The main challenge was the discovery of over 6,000 cy of granite that ran through the site which was required to be drilled out and removed.

 - The arc configuration of the building, with a 3,800′ radius of the building plan necessitated careful fabrication and installation of intricate steel frame connections to accomplish the design intent.

 - The cantilever section of the design required the installation of massive transfer trusses, which had to be fabricated off site.
 This required maintaining temporary shoring for months while the ground floor was built around it.

 - Because the mechanical equipment is located in an adjacent one-story enclosure, all systems had to be run through the entire 580′ length of the curved main building structure requiring intense coordination between the mechanical, plumbing, and electrical contractors.

-The entire project team worked effectively to complete a structure which is unique to the New York market.
-As summarized by Fred Wilmers, AIA, Project Director at Rafael Vinoly Architects PC, "While the construction team and the design team had clear and separate responsibilities, we had a common goal of achieving excellence within a predetermined schedule and budget, creating a relationship of reliance and respect."
+The entire project team worked effectively to complete a structure that is unique to the New York market.
+As summarized by Fred Wilmers, AIA, Project Director at Rafael Vinoly Architects PC, “While the construction team and the design team had clear and separate responsibilities, we had a common goal of achieving excellence within a predetermined schedule and budget, creating a relationship of reliance and respect.”